mddazure/ipv6-web-app/README.md

 - *Application Gateway v1 SKUs are not supported for IPv6.* If you have an older deployment on v1, you’ll need to migrate to v2.
 - *IPv6-only Application Gateway is not allowed.* You must have IPv4 alongside IPv6 (the service must be dual-stack).
 This is usually fine, as dual-stack ensures all clients are covered.
 - *No IPv6 backend addresses:* The backend pool must have IPv4 addresses.
-- *Management and Monitoring:* Application Gateway logs traffic from IPv6 clients in its access logs (the client IP field will show IPv6 addresses).
-Azure Monitor and Network Watcher support IPv6 in NSG flow logs and metrics similarly to IPv4.
+- *Management and Monitoring:* Application Gateway logs traffic from IPv6 clients to Log Analytics (the client IP field will show IPv6 addresses).
 - *Security:* Azure’s infrastructure provides basic DDoS protection for IPv6 endpoints just as for IPv4.
 However, it is highly recommended to deploy Azure DDoS Protection Standard: this provides enhanced mitigation tailored to your specific deployment.
 Consider using the Web Application Firewall function for protection against application layer attacks.

 ---
 ### Application Gateway - multi-region

 Mission-critical web applications should be deploy in multiple Azure regions, achieving higher availability and lower latency for users worldwide.
 In a multi-region scenario, you need a mechanism to direct IPv6 client traffic to the “nearest” or healthiest region.
 Azure Application Gateway by itself is a regional service, so to use it in multiple regions, we use **Azure Traffic Manager** for global DNS load balancing, or use Azure Front Door (covered in the next section) as an alternative.
 This section focuses on the **Traffic Manager + Application Gateway** approach to multi-region IPv6 delivery.

-**Using Traffic Manager for Multi-Region IPv6**: [Azure Traffic Manager](https://learn.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) is a DNS-based load balancer that can distribute traffic across endpoints in different regions.
+[Azure Traffic Manager](https://learn.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) is a DNS-based load balancer that can distribute traffic across endpoints in different regions.
 It works by responding to DNS queries with the appropriate endpoint FQDN or IP, based on the routing method (Performance, Priority, Geographic) configured.
 Traffic Manager is agnostic to the IP version: it either returns CNAMEs, or AAAA records for IPv6 endpoints and A records for IPv4.
 This makes it suitable for routing IPv6 traffic globally.

 **Architecture Overview:** Each region has its own dual-stack Application Gateway.
 Traffic Manager is configured with an endpoint entry for each region’s gateway.
 The application’s FQDN is now a domain name hosted by Traffic Manager such as ipv6webapp.traffimanager.net, or a CNAME that ultimately points to it.